CogitatorTech/gaggle/docs/README.md

 3. **Build the extension:**

-   Run the following command to build the DuckDB shell with the Infera extension included:
+   Run the following command to build the DuckDB shell with the Gaggle extension included:
    ```bash
    make release
    ```